alacrityio/alacrity-support-documentation/developer documentation/how to guides/general gaia storage use & setup.md

 ### 1.1 What is Gaia?

-In short, Gaia Hub is a **decentralized data storage system**.
-For a completely decentralized application, transactional data is stored on the blockchain and user application data and/or media is stored in Gaia storage.
-Storing data off of the blockchain ensures that your application can provide users with high performance and high availability for data reads and writes without introducing central trust parties.
+Gaia Hub is a **decentralized data storage system**.
+For a fully decentralized application, transactional data is held on the blockchain and user application data and/or media is stored in Gaia storage.
+Storing data off of the blockchain guarantees that your application can provide users with high performance and high availability for data reads and writes without introducing central trust parties.

 ### 1.2 Understanding the Gaia architecture

-> Blockchains require consensus among large numbers of people, so they can be slow.
-Additionally, a blockchain is not designed to hold a lot of data.
+> Blockchains need a consensus among large numbers of people and due to this they have the possibility of being slow.
+In addition, a blockchain, in its design is not meant to hold a lot of data.
 This means using a blockchain for every bit of data a user might write and store is expensive. *For example, imagine if an application were storing every tweet in the chain.*

 A Gaia Storage System consists of a *hub service* and *storage resource* on a cloud software provider.
 The storage provider can be any commercial provider such as Azure, DigitalOcean, Amazon EC2, and so forth.
 Typically the compute resource and the storage resource reside same cloud vendor, though this is not a requirement.
 Gaia currently has driver support for S3 and Azure Blob Storage, but the driver model allows for other backend support as well.

 Gaia stores data as a simple key-value store.
-When an identity is created, a corresponding data store is associated with that identity on Gaia.
-When a user logs into a dApp, the authentication process gives the application the URL of a Gaia hub, which then writes to storage on behalf of that user.
+When an identity is generated, a communicating data store is associated with that identity on Gaia.
+When a user logs into a dApp, the authentatication process gives the application the URL of a Gaia hub, which then writes to storage on behalf of that user.

 ### 1.3 User control